 Hilton Head High School, May River High School, H.E.
 McCracken Middle School, Pritchardville Elementary School and Bluffton High School have no availability because they are either at or above capacity, the press release said.
 Students at May River High School who wish to join the Junior Reserve Officer Training Corps program are exempted from this and may apply to Bluffton High School, the press release said.

 The deadline to apply is March 31.
 If a student's application is denied, appeals can be made to the student services officer via email.
-All applicants will be notified about acceptance by April capable of causing severe damage, on the Enhanced er service teams would investigate the damage a potential rating.
+All applicants will be notified about acceptance by April 15.